pharmaR/pharmaR.github.io/content/contribute.md

 The risk assessment shiny app is an extension of the {riskmetric} R package and provides a graphical interface to the {riskmetric} functionality.
-It provides further exploratory capabilities in addition to the numeric metrics and improves ease-of-use for non-technical users.
+It provides further exploratory capabilities in addition to the numeric metrics and improves ease-of-use for organizations to adopt a risk-based approach to R package validation.
 For more information see the [package GitHub page](https://github.com/pharmaR/risk_assessment).

 **Current Focus**